One Backpropagation in Two Tower Recommendation Models: Experiments

 \subsection{Experiment Settings}

 \textbf{Dataset}: We conduct experiments on four widely used public datasets, including the MovieLens-100k, MovieLens-1M~\footnote{MovieLens: https://grouplens.org/datasets/movielens/}, Gowalla~\footnote{Gowalla: https://paperswithcode.com/dataset/gowalla} and Yelp2018~\footnote{Yelp2018: https://www.yelp.com/dataset}.
 Table~\ref{tab:dataset} presents the statistics of the four datasets.
 We note that the Gowalla and Yelp2018 are often regarded as large datasets with serious interaction sparsity.
+In our research, we adopt a random selection process to create the training and test sets for each dataset.
+Specifically, we randomly select 80\% of the historical interactions for each user as the training set, while the remaining interactions are treated as the test set.

 \textbf{Competitors}: We compare our proposed \textsf{OneBP} with the following three groups of competitors, as introduced in Section~\ref{Sec:RelatedWork}.
 (1) The first encoder group focuses on the design of user and item encoder, including the \textsf{MF}~\cite{Koren:2009:Computer}, \textsf{NGCF}~\cite{Wang:2019:SIGIR}, and \textsf{LightGCN}\cite{Xiangnan:2020:SIGIR}.
 (2) The second negative group focuses on negative sampling yet with the simple MF encoder, including the \textsf{PNS}~\cite{Mikolov:2013:NIPS,Chen:2017:KDD,Tang:2015:WWW}, \textsf{DNS}~\cite{Zhang:2013:SIGIR}, \textsf{HarS}~\cite{Hsieh:2017:WWW}, and \textsf{2stS}~\cite{Tran:2019:SIGIR}.
 (3) The third loss group focuses on the loss function, including the \textsf{CML}~\cite{Hsieh:2017:WWW}, \textsf{SFCML}~\cite{Bao:2022:IEEE}, \textsf{DPCML}~\cite{Bao:2022:NIPS}, \textsf{DCL}~\cite{Chuang:2020:NIPS}, \textsf{HCL}~\cite{Robinson:2020:ICLR}, and \textsf{BUIR}~\cite{Lee:2021:SIGIR}.